6.451.1 Policies, Authorities, Categories, and Approvals

 Program Scope and Objectives

-1. Purpose: This IRM provides policy and guidance for the IRS Awards and Recognition Program.
-The objectives of the Program are to reward and retain competent and talented employees by appropriately recognizing their achievements and contributions to the Internal Revenue Service mission and to promote an organizational culture where managers recognize and appreciate their employees’ contributions and achievements.
+2. Objectives and Goals: The objectives of the program are to reward and retain competent and talented employees by appropriately recognizing their achievements and contributions to the Internal Revenue Service (IRS) mission and to promote an organizational culture where supervisors recognize and appreciate their employees’ contributions and achievements.
 Awards and recognition programs shall be administered consistent with these objectives in an inclusive environment in which employees know they are treated with equity, fairness, dignity and respect.
-See the Servicewide Equity, Diversity, and Inclusion Strategic Plan for detailed information.

-2. Audience: Unless otherwise indicated, the policies, authorities, procedures, and instructions contained in this IRM apply to all operating divisions and functions.
-BU employees should review negotiated agreement provisions relating to subjects in this IRM.
+3. Audience: All supervisors and award coordinators are the primary audience.
+The policies, authorities, procedures, and instructions contained in this IRM apply to all operating divisions and functions.
 Should any of these instructions conflict with a provision in the negotiated agreement, the agreement prevails.

 Background

-1. This IRM encompasses several significant changes since 2011 that have expanded the award recognition policy to include:
+1. This IRM encompasses several significant changes since 2019 that have expanded the award and recognition policy to include:

 Authority